pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 Domain Objects in Woko are POJOs.
 We don't use no meta-framework of any kind, only the Java type system.

-Woko manages your POJOs through the `ObjectStore`, which handles the persistence of your objects seamlessly.
+Woko manages your POJOs through the `ObjectStore`, which handles the persistence of your objects.
 The store is created at startup and connects to an underlying database in order to save the state and provide access to your Objects.
 This can be implemented in many different ways, using an ORM, custom DAOs, or whatever you can think of.

 > The ObjectStore only implements the basic CRUD operations by default, but it's a good entry point to place more specialized accessors to your domain objects (e.g. queries) when you'll need them.
 Like other Woko components, it is accessible everywhere in your application.